-- 33. On February 1, 2016, while the terms of the separation agreement were still being negotiated, the University implemented Chancellor Katehis' discipline and the sixmonth academic suspension went into effect against Plaintiff. - 34.
-On February 1, 2016, O'Rourke sent an email to Plaintiff, thanking him for his previous response, and indicating that she believed his concerns would be addressed to the parties' mutual satisfaction.
-O'Rourke also indicated that since Plaintiff was now represented by counsel, she would contact Plaintiff's counsel regarding the details. - 35.
+33. On February 1, 2016, while the terms of the separation agreement were still being negotiated, the University implemented Chancellor Katehis' discipline and the six-month academic suspension went into effect against Plaintiff.

+34. On February 1, 2016, O'Rourke sent an email to Plaintiff, thanking him for his previous response, and indicating that she believed his concerns would be addressed to the parties' mutual satisfaction.
+O'Rourke also indicated that since Plaintiff was now represented by counsel, she would contact Plaintiff's counsel regarding the details.

+10 35.
 Later the same day, in response to O'Rourke's email, Plaintiff advised O'Rourke that he had not yet heard from his counsel.
-Plaintiff reiterated that he would not agree to the clause in Paragraph 12 banning his employment at any UC campus, which would negatively impact his appointment at Children's Hospital of Oakland.
-Additionally, Plaintiff reaffirmed his desire to have a right to recall of six months at 46% effort from July 1, 2016 until December 31, 2016.
-Plaintiff explained that his rationale was that he had initially requested 18 months, the Chancellor agreed to six months, and he believed that twelve months was a very fair midpoint for relinquishing a tenured position that would allow him to work beyond 65 years after the six-month suspension.

-Plaintiff concluded by requesting that he be informed that week of the University's intentions because he was in the process of preparing a Writ to Mandate to enforce his rights.
+Plaintiff reiterated that he would not agree to the clause in Paragraph 11 12 12 banning his employment at any UC campus, which would negatively impact his appointment at Children's Hospital of Oakland.
+Additionally, Plaintiff reaffirmed his desire to have a right to recall of 13 six months of 46% effort from July 1, 2016 until December 31, 2016.
+Plaintiff explained that his 14 rationale was that he had initially requested 18 months, the Chancellor agreed to six months, and he 15 believed that twelve months was a very fair midpoint for relinquishing a tenured position that would 16 17 allow him to work beyond 65 years after the six-month suspension.
+Plaintiff concluded by requesting 18 that he be informed that week of the University's intentions because he was in the process of preparing a 19 Writ to Mandate to enforce his rights.